5T - upon open of a new 5 min candle a 60-90 second move in one direction gets faded for the last 3 min of the candle in the

 I take another 25% of position on my first target and now am emotionally free on the last 25 %

-Range - The difference between the high and low price of a commodity, futures, or option contract during a given period
+Range - The difference between the high and low price of a trading instrument during a given period

 RiPs - representation is psychology (set chart work spaces in alignment to market condition and system procedures)

-Scalping – When a trader takes small profits and trades quickly in and out of a stock.
+Scalping – When a trader takes small profits and trades quickly in and out of a trading instrument.

-Selling off – When a stock or the futures are going down and the thought is that it will continue to do so.
+Selling off – When a trading instrument is going down and the thought is that it will continue to do so.

 Slippage - a failure to meet expectation with regard to the execution of an order.
 Slippage also describes the difference between estimated transaction costs for a trade and the amount paid due to market conditions, poor execution etc.

 Spread – The difference between the bid and the ask.

 Short Squeeze - When those that are short have to cover to avoid excessive losses.
 Leads to a seemingly inexplicable up move.

 Stop Loss Order – This is an order that becomes a market order when a particular price level is reached.
 A sell stop is placed below the market a buy stop is placed above the market.